In Rush Limbaugh’s home state, a flap over lowering flags

-Gov. Ron DeSantis called Limbaugh a “legend” and ordered flags to be flown at half-staff as a show of respect after the longtime broadcaster died Wednesday of cancer.
+Gov. Ron DeSantis called Limbaugh a “legend” and ordered flags to be flown at half-staff as a show of respect after the longtime broadcaster, 70, died Wednesday of cancer.

 But Democrats, who have long been on the receiving end of Limbaugh’s harangues, objected.

-Nikki Fried, Florida’s Agriculture Commissioner and the only statewide Democratic officeholder and who is considering a bid for governor, said Monday that she would not abide by the Republican governor’s orders.
+Nikki Fried, Florida’s agriculture commissioner and the only statewide Democratic officeholder, said Monday that she would not abide by the Republican governor’s orders.
+Fried is considering a bid for governor.

-“Lowering to half-staff the flag of the United States of America is a sacred honor that pays respect to fallen heroes and patriots,” she said in a statement, in which she said she would notify all state officer under her purview to disregard the governor’s order.
+“Lowering to half-staff the flag of the United States of America is a sacred honor that pays respect to fallen heroes and patriots,” she said in a statement.
+She said she would notify all state officers she oversees to disregard the governor’s order.

-Fried oversees about two dozen agricultural law enforcement inspection stations, 38 state forests and nine regional licensing offices.
+Fried oversees about two dozen agricultural law enforcement inspection stations, more than three dozen state forests and nine regional licensing offices — all of which fly the flags of the United States and Florida.

-“We will not celebrate hate speech, bigotry, and division,” she said.
-“Lowering the flag should always reflect unity, not division, and raising our standards, not lowering them.
-Our flags will remain flying high to celebrate the American values of diversity, inclusion, and respect for all.”
+“My concern is that the governor is bending over backwards to honor a radio host who has consistently made racist, polarizing and conspiracy comments,” Fried said in an interview Monday afternoon.

+“It is really inappropriate,” she said of the flag lowering, “and the governor is playing politics with this American treasure, which is our flag.”

 A year ago, President Donald Trump awarded Limbaugh the Presidential Medal of Freedom, the nation’s highest civilian honor, during his final State of the Union address.